Don't Cry for Me Argentina: Background and development

-After the song was composed, Lloyd Webber and Rice were struggling to find a suitable musical actress for the songs and the title role, since the only one they knew, Yvonne Elliman, had moved to the United States.
-One day they were watching the British musical television show Rock Follies, where they noticed actress and singer Julie Covington, who played an aspiring rock musician.
+After the song was composed, Lloyd Webber and Rice were struggling to find a suitable musical actress for the songs and the title role; the only one they knew, Yvonne Elliman, had moved to the United States.
+One day they were watching the British musical television show Rock Follies, in which they noticed actress and singer Julie Covington, who was playing an aspiring rock musician.
 Covington had played in London musicals like Godspell, and her acting abilities in Rock Follies convinced Rice and Lloyd Webber to sign her for Evita.

 Covington was extremely intrigued by their proposal, considering Eva Perón to be a non-commercial idea for a musical.
 Nevertheless, she thought that the songs were great compositions and signed on for recording them.
 Lloyd Webber and Rice immediately started recording, and the first demos were those of "Don't Cry for Me Argentina", "I'd Be Surprisingly Good for You" and "Buenos Aires", with just piano as an accompaniment.
-They moved on to sign a deal with MCA Records, to release an album based on the songs, however with extremely poor royalty rates since the record company executives did not expect the album to be a success.
+They moved on to sign a deal with MCA Records, to release an album based on the songs – though with extremely poor royalty rates, for the record company executives did not expect the album to be a success.
 In the meantime, singers for all the other roles of the musical were also signed, and the cast moved to Olympic Studios in 1975 to start recording.